The Solomon R. Guggenheim Museum, an American revolution

 THE GUGGENHEIM MUSEUM, AN AMERICAN REVOLUTION

-Public museums were invented in Italy during the Renaissance, the Capitoline museum and the Vatican museum are perhaps the first institutions that we could call “museums”, although they were not really open to all, while the Ashmolean in Oxford, UK is the true archetype of modern museums and the first housed in a building specifically conceived for the purpose.
-Since that time, the concept of museum buildings has remained substantially unchanged for almost three centuries: a fixed sequence of rooms where paintings are hung to the perimeter walls and large sculptures are placed directly on the pavement, sometimes supported by a pedestal.
-Visitors are supposed to stand in front of the artworks, arranged following a linear logic, sometimes chronologically some others thematically, so to fully appreciate them one by one.
+The oldest public museums opened in Italy during the Renaissance.
+The Capitoline museum and the Vatican museum are perhaps the first institutions that we could call “museums”, although they were not open to all, while the Ashmolean in Oxford, UK is the true archetype of a modern museum and the first housed in a building specifically conceived for that purpose.

-Such concept is very common also today and was absolutely preponderant when, in 1943, Hilla von Rebay, the art advisor to Solomon R. Guggenheim, sent a letter to Frank Lloyd Wright asking him to design a new building in order to provide a better home for Guggenheim’s Non-Objective Painting collection.
+This concept is still very common today and was ubiquitous in 1943, when Hilla von Rebay, the art advisor to Solomon R. Guggenheim, sent a letter to Frank Lloyd Wright asking him to design a new building for Guggenheim’s Non-Objective Painting collection.

-The desire of the client was also to archive a more strict relationship between artworks and architecture: “…each of these great masterpieces should be organized into space” since “(these paintings) are order, creating order and are “sensitive” (and correcting even) to space” , Hilla Rebay wrote in her commission letter to Wright.
+The desire of the client was to create a natural and organic relationship between artworks and architecture: “…each of these great masterpieces should be organized into space” since “(these paintings) are order, creating order and are “sensitive” (and correcting even) to space”, Hilla Rebay wrote in her commission letter to Wright.

 Top and bottom, Solomon R. Guggenheim Museum Restoration Completion, Photograph by David Heald © The Solomon R. Guggenheim Foundation, New York